mozilla/pkipolicy/rootstore/policy.md

     Mozilla root program.

-2. Intermediate certificates which have at least one valid, unrevoked chain up to such a CA certificate and which are not technically constrained to prevent issuance of working server or email certificates.
-Such technical constraints could consist of either:
+2. Intermediate certificates which have at least one valid, unrevoked chain up to such a CA certificate and which are technically capable of issuing working server or email certificates.
+Intermediate certificates that are not considered to be technically capable will contain either:

-    * an Extended Key Usage (EKU) extension which does not contain any of these KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth, id-kp-emailProtection; or:
+    * an Extended Key Usage (EKU) extension which does not contain any of these KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth, id-kp-emailProtection; and/or:
     * name constraints which do not allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, rfc822Name